Guide to African American Historic Sites Learn More: Enslaved Africans living in Deerfield

 Boston Post Boy, 1749

 Where did Prince go?
 Why did he have all those clothes?
 Did he hope to earn money playing the violin?
-Ironically, most of our very few physical descriptions of enslaved African Americans are found in advertisements for runaways.
-Running away was not uncommon among slaves throughout the American colonies as an important way in which enslaved people resisted bondage and re-established ties among family and friends.
+Most of our very few physical descriptions of enslaved African Americans are found in advertisements for runaways.
+Running away was not uncommon among slaves throughout the American colonies as enslaved people resisted bondage and re-established ties among family and friends.
 Studies of runaway slave advertisements reveal that more than half of those running away were thought by their owners to be going to or hiding among friends and kin from whom they had been separated.
-(See site 15 on map)
+Sadly, although the details of his return are unknown, Prince died in Deerfield in 1752.

 When did slavery end in Massachusetts?

-As in most New England states, slavery came to a slow end in Massachusetts.
+As Abigail Silliman's will reminds us, slavery came to a slow end in Massachusetts and other New England states.
 Although the 1780 state constitution contended that "All men are born free and equal," it was not until 1783 that a court case successfully argued that these words applied to people of color.
-The outcome of this particular court case had a gradual effect over the last two decades of the 18th century, ultimately abolishing slavery in the state.
-In Deerfield, some slaves were not freed until 1787; the legacy of their enslavement lived on for years after that.
+The outcome of this particular court case had a gradual effect over the last two decades of the 18th century, but slavery was never legally abolished in the state.
+In Deerfield, some slaves were not freed until 1787; the legacy of their enslavement persisted for years after.

 What did freedom mean?